 - the competent authority of the importing country becomes the custodian of the issued certificate after acknowledging that it is received.

-- the competent authority of the exporting country maintains the status12 of the exchanged certificate and shares the actual status with the exporter or their agent who applied for the certificate.
+- the competent authority of the exporting country maintains the status of the exchanged certificate and shares the actual status with the exporting applicant of the involved certificate.